Lizbeth-Caracal/Lizbeth-Caracal/README.md

 ⤷ **DO NOT** copy my maps once you encounter or come across my rp; unless given credit and inspiration is very much appreciated.

-⤷ If i have blocked, muted, hide you, Please respect my decision and leave me be.
-I'm a open-minded person and choose not engage with others. sometimes healthiest thing to do is simply move on.
+⤷ If i have blocked, muted or hide you, Please respect my decision and leave me be.
+I'm a open-minded person, and i choose not engage to with certain people.
+Sometimes, the healthiest thing to do is simply move on.

 ⤷ If I somehow made you feel uncomfy, Please Let me know and I'll try to be respectful as possible